MichaelBruwerSwartz/BBD_LaserTag/docs/websocket/server-to-client.md

 ### `hit`

-Sent when a player hits another player.
+Sent to **players and spectators** when a player hits another player.

 - `player` - username of player who hit the target
 - `target` - username of player who was hit